drewstaylor/area-52-course-2-lessons/lesson-03-passport-token/exercise-08/exercise.md

 >
 -->

-With our mock blockchain environment setup inside a unit test, we can move on to the testing.
-The goal of our test is to verify that on-chain metadata works as expected.
+Now that we have our mock blockchain environment setup inside a unit test, we can move on to the testing.
+The goal of our test is to verify setting the on-chain metadata works as expected for our NFT collection.

-You'll recall that in `lib.rs` our metadata schema looks like this
+In `lib.rs` our metadata schema looks like this:

 ```rs
 #[derive(Serialize, Deserialize, Clone, PartialEq, JsonSchema, Debug)]